Laser (dinghy): History

+In early 1972 Ian Bruce set up and licensed a building facility in England under direction of Paul Davies creating Performance Sailcraft Europe (PSE).

-In 1972, the International Laser Class Association was established.
+In 1972, the International Laser Class Association (ILCA) was established.

-In 1974, The National Film Board of Canada produced a 28-minute documentary directed by Andy Thomson called "The Boat that Ian Built".
+In 1974 the first world championship was held in Bermuda.
+The same year The National Film Board of Canada produced a 28-minute documentary directed by Andy Thomson called "The Boat that Ian Built".

 In the early 1980s Performance Sailcraft International went bankrupt.
-Since then the construction manual came under the joint control of ILCA, Bruce Kirby, and the licensed manufacturers that existed at that time.
+Since then, the construction manual came under the joint control of ILCA, Bruce Kirby, and the licensed manufacturers that existed at that time.
 Each of the licensed manufacturers were allowed to acquire ownership of the LASER trademark in its territory.

+In the late 1980s, a smaller sailing rig was developed for the Laser class.
+In 1992, 5.7 m^{2} radial rig was officially recognized as a second class-legal rig.

+In 1993 Laser was chosen for the 1996 Summer Olympics in Atlanta becoming a men's Olympic-class boat.

+From 1997, an even smaller rig was developed in England.
+In 2001, 4.7 m^{2} rig was officially approved as third class-legal rig.

-In 1998, Performance Sailcraft Europe granted ILCA certain rights to use the Laser Trademark for its activities pursuant to an intellectual property license in the 1998 agreement.
+In 1998, Performance Sailcraft Europe granted ILCA certain rights to use the Laser Trademark for its activities pursuant to an intellectual property licence in the 1998 agreement.

+At the 2008 Summer Olympics in Beijing Laser Radial became a women's Olympic-class boat.

-In 2008, Kirby decided to sell his rights in Laser boat design and obligations under Builder Agreements to a Global Sailing Limited.
-However Bruce Kirby Inc. did not sell the "Bruce Kirby" trademark, but at that point GSL, Laser Performance Europe and Quarter Moon stopped paying royalties.
+In 2008, Kirby decided to sell his rights in Laser boat design and obligations under Builder Agreements to Global Sailing Limited.
+However Bruce Kirby Inc. did not sell the "Bruce Kirby" trademark, but at that point GS, Laser Performance Europe and Quarter Moon stopped paying royalties.

 In 2010, Kirby requested that ILCA stop issue licence plaquets to LPE I QMI and the Builder Agreement was terminated, however manufacturers kept selling boats with his name as before.

 This situation led to a lawsuit filed in March 2013 against LPE and QMI which ended compensation for trademark infringement and name misappropriating.
 ILCA and World Sailing eliminated requirement to have Builder Agreement.
 Since then neither LPE nor QMI sold Lasers with plaques that bore the Kirby's name.
-Opposing to this action Global Sailing created a separate class called Kirby Torch, which lasted to 2014.
+Opposing to this action Global Sailing created a separate class called Kirby Torch, which existed until 2014.

 In the late 2010s, the European Commission along with several manufacturers pressured World Sailing and ILCA to implement antitrust review policy.

+In 2016 ILCA announced release of a class-legal composite top mast section, which began to be used in 2017.

+As of January 1, 2017 the use of electronic digital compasses that are not GPS enabled and boat or body mounted cameras is allowed.
+Since then the hiking strap support line can have one cleat and one turning point that are not attached to the hull or hiking strap.